cjug/cjug-meeting-intro/sections/cjug.md

 </tr>
 </table>

+Note:
+VIM + Java cohosted between CJUG and Vim-Chicago at Hashrocket

+Spring Days are 2-day events for the Spring community, by the Spring community.
+Over the course of 2 days, the community will share presentations and participate in open discussions about all things Spring

 --section--
 #Chicago Tech Slack
 * Connect with local developers and stay current
 * Channels for Security, Android, Java, DevOps and much more
 * Invite yourself to the party: http://www.chicagotechslack.com/

+Note:
+227 Channels - docker, elm, go, cloud, ruby, scala; recruitment, agile, organisation; beer, soccer, movies, etc.

 --section--
 ##Current Java News!